Osman Nuri Pasha: Siege of Pleven

 The Russian-Romanian army closed in by 24 October, as supplies began to run low in the city.
-On 9 December, Osman Pasha decided to attempt replay attack and attacked the Russian contingent during the night.
+On 9 December, Osman Pasha decided to attempt a retaliatory assault and attacked the Russian contingent during the night.
 Close-quarters combat ensued, but the Russian forces outnumbered the Ottomans.
 Osman Pasha's troops were driven back and he was struck in the leg by a stray bullet.
 Rumors of Osman Pasha's death spread panic, and Ottoman troops were driven back and enveloped by Romanian forces.
 At the end of the breakout attempt, the Ottomans had lost 4,000, while the Russians lost 2,000.
 The next day, Osman Pasha capitulated, surrendering the city to the Romanian Colonel Mihail Cerchez.

 Marriage and issue

 Osman Nuri Pasha married Zatıgül Hanım, a lady formerly in harem of Sultan Abdulaziz.

 Their first born son Damat Ali Nureddin Pasha was engaged in 1887, had the marriage arranged in 1889, signed the marriage contract in the Yıldız Palace on 15 March 1889 and married there on 20 April 1889 Zekiye Sultan, daughter of Sultan Abdul Hamid II and Bedrifelek Kadın, and had female issue: